Agentic AI · SEO

 For context: a traditional SEO agency retainer commonly runs $2,500–$10,000+/mo for a quarterly audit and a monthly report, freelance SEO is $75–$200/hr, and DIY tooling (Ahrefs + Semrush + GSC) is $200–$500/mo with the execution still on you.
 Botonomy is continuous execution from $1,895/mo.

-04 - The basics
+04 - The category

 What is an AI SEO agency?